pianobooster/PianoBooster/doc/faq.md

 ## Where are the music files?

-Piano Booster uses MIDI music files (.mid) or karaoke files (.kar) to play music but none of these files are included with the program so you will have to get them from the NET.
+Piano Booster uses MIDI music files (.mid) or karaoke files (.kar) to play music.

 In particular there  are some high quality demo midi files contained in three zip files available from [this page](http://www.pianobooster.pwp.blueyonder.co.uk).